Chapter 16: Research Policies and Procedures

 16.1.A Investigational Drug Management for Clinical Studies (Policy 7.14)

-The Federal Drug Administration (FDA) drug accountability regulations, Joint Commission on the Accreditation of Healthcare Organizations (JCAHO) hospital accreditation standards, and accreditation standards of the Association of Human Research Protection Program (AHRPP) human subjects protection program require a uniform and centralized plan for the management of investigational drugs used in human subject research.
+The Federal Drug Administration (FDA) drug accountability regulations, Joint Commission on the Accreditation of Healthcare Organizations (JCAHO) hospital accreditation standards, and accreditation standards of the Association of Human Research Protection Program (AAHRPP) human subjects protection program require a uniform and centralized plan for the management of investigational drugs used in human subjects research.
 The purpose of this policy, in keeping with Emory University's comprehensive approach to research integrity, is to assist principal investigators in further protecting human subjects who participate in research protocols at Emory through improved drug security, safety, and accountability.
-This policy applies to principal investigators who will use an investigational drug or a drug provided free of charge by an external entity in a human subject research protocol.
+This policy applies to principal investigators who will use an investigational drug or a drug provided free of charge by an external entity in a human subjects research protocol.

 View Policy 7.14